joebew42/diaspora-replica/README.md

 ##How to contribute this project

 This project is under development.
 There are a lot of things to do.
-At the moment the Puppet support and has been tested only on Ubuntu 12.04LTS server.
+At the moment the Puppet provides support and, has been tested only on Ubuntu 12.04LTS server.
 It could be useful if someone can test it over other version of Ubuntu, or better, can provide support for other distributions (e.g. CentOS).
-The Database support only work with MySQL/MariaDB and properties like hostname and port are not used at the moment.
+The Database section of the Puppet works only with MySQL/MariaDB and properties like hostname and port are not used at the moment.
 I would like to improve Puppet to include support over other DBMS, like PostgreSQL.
+Furthermore there a lot of variables of diaspora.yml that are not covered (e.g. mail server configuration, unicorn workers, and more).

   [Diaspora*]: https://github.com/diaspora/diaspora
   [Vagrant 2]: http://www.vagrantup.com/